rust-lang/wg-async/rfc-drafts/stream.md

 }
 ```

 This trait (as expressed by @taiki-e in [a comment on a draft of this RFC](https://github.com/rust-lang/wg-async-foundations/pull/15/files#r449880986)) makes it easy to write streams in combination with [async stream](https://github.com/taiki-e/futures-async-stream).
+For example:

 ```rust
 type S(usize);